 It will be BV’s policy to verify all applications selected through the central processor and flagged on the ISIR/SAR, regardless of the percentage of the federal student aid applicant pool that might represent.
 Also, since we require all applications from students requesting Title IV or state funds to go through the central processor, we would have no applications processed without a review of the data.

-BVU will send all selected student applicants a Verification Worksheet (VW) and a request for tax documents/IRS DR, along with a copy of the documentation receipt policy.
-If a tax return will not be filed, earned income will be reported and verified on the VW.
-If additional information will be needed, the necessary item will be indicated on an individual notification.
-We will require verification materials from ALL selected students, even if the student’s application was previously verified at another institution.
-Returning and GPS students will normally not receive an award letter from BV until the verification process is completed and all discrepancies are resolved.
+BVU will send all selected student applicants a link to the specific verification forms needed and a request for tax documents/IRS DR, along with a copy of the documentation receipt policy.
+If a tax return will not be filed, earned income will be reported and verified on the appropriate verification worksheet.
+We will require verification materials from ALL selected students, even if the student’s application was previously verified at another institution or if the student has only accepted unsubsidized aid.
+Returning and OSG students will normally not receive an award letter from BV until the verification process is completed and all discrepancies are resolved.
 If discretion is used (as with all new students) and an award is sent, it will indicate that the offer is estimated.
 A new award notification will be sent if verification results in a different award, with an indication of the reason for the revision.

 We may select applications other than those selected through the central processor to be verified.
 These applicants will be required to submit all requested verification materials.
 In other cases, we may only need answers to certain questions, so we may select only those pieces of documentation needed to rectify the discrepancy or conflicting information.

 In addition, regardless of verification status (selected or not), all conflicting information will be resolved before federal funds are disbursed, unless the student applicant dies during the award year.
 Conflicting information could include, but is not limited to, cases where: